allegro/allegro.tech/_posts/2016-01-03-microservices-and-macro-mistakes.md

 big picture out of sight.
 This is the very way to end up with an architecture that reflects the ‚territories’ of particular teams instead of business contexts of an application.
-We create a factory that generates unnecessary services and problems I will describe in a section below.
+We create a factory that generates unnecessary services and problems I describe in a section below.

 Let’s remember that it is the business context that rules here — we should remember about it when setting architectural frames and dividing it into microservices.